planetlabs/datalake/README.md

 not prepared to wait this long should make smaller requests.

 To enable these queries, we have two hash-and-range indexes.
-They have the following HASH-KEY:RANGE-KEY format:
+They have the following HASHKEY RANGEKEY format:

-        TIME_BUCKET-WHAT:WHERE-ID
+        TIME_BUCKET:WHAT WHERE:ID

-        WORK_ID-WHAT:WHERE-ID
+        WORK_ID:WHAT WHERE:ID

 The first index is to support query types 1 and 2.
-By using TIME_BUCKET-WHAT as the hash key we prevent "hot" hash keys by distributing writes and queries across WHATs.
+By using TIME_BUCKET:WHAT as the hash key we prevent "hot" hash keys by distributing writes and queries across WHATs.
 So while all the records for a day will be written to the same TIME_BUCKET, and while users are much more likely to query recent things from the last few TIME_BUCKETs, we spread the load across a diversity of WHATs.
-The WHERE-ID range key can be used to retrieve a subset of WHEREs if necessary.
+The WHERE:ID range key can be used to retrieve a subset of WHEREs if necessary.
 Finally, we append the file ID to ensure that the key is unique as required by DynamoDB.